 "LOL.
 You're a feminist, no wonder."

-This spectacular line of defense carried on for a while, nobody even acknowledging any of the irrefutable points made in the article.
+This spectacular line of defence continued for a while, with no one acknowledging the irrefutable points made in the article.
 Misogyny online has become somewhat pedestrian, almost routine, expected.
-What I was actually shocked by was the number of men who genuinely felt that they were giving women orgasms.
+What actually shocked me was how men genuinely felt that they give women orgasms.
 Which made me wonder, should we be faking our orgasms?
 Isn't it ultimately detrimental?
-Doesn't the act of not faking it help us take our orgasms back?
+Won't the act of not pretending it help us take our orgasms back?